openstack/zaqar/doc/source/welcome.rst

 * Subscribe to Zaqar `mailing lists`_.
 * Join Zaqar team on IRC.
 You can chat with us directly in the ``#openstack-zaqar`` channel on ``irc.freenode.org``.
-If you don't know how to use IRC, you can find some directions in `Openstack IRC wiki`_.
+If you don't know how to use IRC, you can find some directions in `OpenStack IRC wiki`_.
 * Answer and ask questions on `Ask OpenStack`_.

 How can I contribute?